Joe Culley became a member of Chambers in January 2018 and enjoys a mixed practice with a balance of Civil and Criminal work.

 Prosecuting in a trial for dangerous driving and criminal damage against an unrepresented Defendant accused of deliberately driving a car several times into another in relation to an unpaid debt.
 Defendant convicted and sentenced to 12 months immediate custody and disqualified from driving for 24 months.

 Appears for the Prosecution in a trial concerning an armed street robbery occurring in Newcastle City Centre.
 Defendant convicted and sentenced to 3 years, 10 mths.

 Appears for the Prosecution in an Appeal against Conviction for a domestic-related assault in which there was no support from the injured party.
 Successfully argued for the introduction of a body-worn video account to be introduced as res gestae evidence and persuaded the Court on the basis of supporting evidence that the conviction was safe.

 Joe has substantial experience prior to pupillage, providing advocacy in a range of cases before the County Court.
 These include appearing on behalf of Claimants and Defendants to small claims hearings concerned with a variety of legal issues, such as road traffic collisions, credit hire, breach of contract, sale and supply of goods and professional negligence.

-He also has a large volume of experience in dealing with Infant Settlement hearings, as well as some experience of contested stage 3 hearings in personal injury cases.
+He also has a large volume of experience in dealing with Stage 3 Oral hearings, including Infant Settlement Approvals.